Blendify/blender-manual/trunk/blender_docs/manual/extensions/python/intro_to_python.rst

 Let's get started with the classical "Hello World" program.

-Type the following print statement at the interpreter prompt and press :kbd:`Enter` key.
+Type the following print statement at the interpreter prompt and press :kbd:`Return` key.

 .. figure:: /images/Manual-Part-XX-Manual-Extensions-Python-Tutorial-Hello-World.jpg